JustBogdanOff/refueled/README.md

 - Smaller vehicles
 - More realistic vehicle controls
 - Fueling and battery system
+- + 2 new items to go along with it
 - On wall and entity collision mechanics
-<br> &emsp;&emsp;\+ an explosion on vehicle death
 - Exhaust particles
-- And many configurable parameters
+- Many configurable parameters
+- And much more